 Electroencephalograph (EEG) sensors are placed on the scalp, often using headgear that looks like a bike helmet.
 The EEG sensors monitor brain waves.
 It's painless, and the sensors don't go into the scalp or head.

-While your child wears the sensors, he'll play a computer game that he controls using only his brain.
-For example, he may make a fish move through the sea while other ocean creatures go by.
+While your child wears the sensors, they'll play a computer game that they control using only their brain.
+For example, they may make a fish move through the sea while other ocean creatures go by.
 When the EEG sensors pick up brain waves that show your child is concentrating, they trigger a "reward" signal or sound.
 For example, a bell may sound, or the fish your child is controlling may dive deep into the water.

-The idea is that as your child does this, he learns how it feels when he's concentrating.
-This might give him more control to "create" brainwaves that can reduce ADHD symptoms.
+The idea is that as your child does this, they learn how it feels when they are concentrating.
+This might give them more control to "create" brainwaves that can reduce ADHD symptoms.

 Does It Work?

 Several studies, including a review of five different ones that involved a total of more than 250 children, show that neurofeedback can help with ADHD symptoms.
 But other research doesn't back that up, instead suggesting that it won't lead to big gains for kids with ADHD.
 So it seems more research is needed.

 Naomi Steiner, MD, a developmental and behavioral pediatrician at Boston Medical Center, studies neurofeedback in children with ADHD and uses it in her pediatric practice.
 "Those circuits improve your child's ability to 'switch on' her brain, and focus for longer periods of time," she says.